 1 cup unsalted butter softened

-1/2 tsp vanilla or vanilla bean paste
+½ tsp vanilla or vanilla bean paste

-1/4 tsp salt less if using salted butter
+¼ tsp salt less if using salted butter

 2 cups all-purpose flour

-Press dough into a 9-inch round tart pan with a removable bottom (or alternately, a 9-inch round cake pan, lining the bottom with a round of parchment paper.)
+Press dough into a 9-inch round tart pan with a removable bottom (or alternately, a 9-inch round cake pan, lining the bottom with parchment paper.)
 Flatten dough with your palm to make a smooth surface.
 Using a sharp knife, score the surface of the dough in to 16 wedges.
 Prick each wedge with a fork twice.
 Refrigerate pan with dough until firm, about 30 minutes.

-Meanwhile, preheat oven to 300F.
+Preheat oven to 300F.

 Bake cookies until firm and pale golden, about 50-55 minutes.
 Remove from oven and let cool for five minutes, then, using a sharp knife, cut through the score lines made before baking, wiping the blade clean between each cut.
 Allow to cool completely.

 Prepare glaze by whisking icing sugar and preserved lemon paste until smooth.
 Tip: Be sure to use a bowl that allows you to dip the cookies in flat from end to end, so it should be at least 5-inches wide.
 Don't use too big a bowl or your glaze will be too thin a layer and you may bottom-out when you dip).